Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Methodology

-Algorithm~\ref{algorithm1} is similar to the pesudocode in Fig.~\ref{fig: pesudo}.
-In particular, it first selects an initial data point $p$ and determines whether it is a \textit{core point} that satisfies the density constraint, using the $RangeQuery$ function to find at least $minPts$ neighbours within the $\varepsilon$ search radius in the original distance space defined by $dist$ distance metric.
-Alg.~\ref{algorithm1} then iteratively selects new core points from the reachable neighbours of previously identified core points until no new core points can be found for the same cluster.
-Notably, in our application, each data point corresponds to a representation extracted from the speaker recognition network.
+Algorithm~\ref{algorithm1} and Algorithm~\ref{algorithm2} present side-by-side pseudocodes showing how a flat cluster of data points (i.e. network representations in our experiments) is analysed by DBSCAN and by constructing an MST using the mutual reachability distance metric, respectively.
+For Algorithm~\ref{algorithm1}, similar to the peoducode show in Fig.~\ref{fig:pesudo}, it first selects an start data point $p$ and determines whether it is a \textit{core point} that satisfies the density constraint, using the $\textsc{RangeQuery}$ function to find at least $minPts$ neighbours within the $\varepsilon$ search radius in the distance space defined by $dist$ distance metric.
+Algorithm~\ref{algorithm1} then iteratively selects new core points from the reachable neighbours of previously identified core points until no new core points can be found for a certain cluster.

 Furthermore, Algorithm~\ref{algorithm2} also begins from the same initial point $p$.
-Specifically, it invokes the $RangeQuery$ function to query the neighbours of point $p$ within the search radius $\varepsilon$, with the distance metric changed to the $dist_{\mathrm{mr}}$, which is the mutual reachability distance metric derived from $dist$.
+Specifically, it invokes the $\textsc{RangeQuery}$ function to query the neighbours of point $p$ within the search radius $\varepsilon$, with the distance metric changed to the $dist_{\mathrm{mr}}$, which is the mutual reachability distance metric.
 In more detail, given two specific data points $x_1$ and $x_2$ (i.e. representations) in the dataset $DB$, their distance in the original distance space is $dist(x_1, x_2)$, while in the mutual reachability distance space it is defined as: